Mark-Seaman/Shrinking-World-Pubs/journey/Pub/7Seasons.md

 **Childhood**

 We first met in sixth grade at the age of 11, forced to share a desk.
-Stacie was incredibly annoying, and we constantly fought over space, even getting sent to the principal’s office once.
+Stacie was incredibly annoying, and we constantly fought over space, even getting sent to the principal's office once.

 **Teen Years**